 $25,120 to $49,990

 Depart the U.S. on an overnight flight to Santiago, Chile.

-Arrive today in Santiago and check in to your hotel, and have the morning to relax.
+Arrive today in Santiago and check in to your centrally located hotel, and have the morning to relax.
 Santiago is nearly surrounded by the Andes, which form an inspiring backdrop to your afternoon guided overview of this vibrant city.
 Explore the Plaza de Armas, the main square, and nearby Presidential Palace, enjoying wonderful views from the many hills that dot the city.
 In the early evening, gather for an informal reception and a drink at the hotel.

 Steeped in Shackleton and whaling lore, covered mostly in glaciers, South Georgia explodes with life: gentoo and macaroni penguins, enormous snorting elephant seals, and a thriving fur seal population.
 Here on South Georgia—the Serengeti of the Southern Ocean—you can observe one of the world’s great wildlife spectacles: literally tens of thousands of stately king penguins on a single beach!
 This is also the setting for the historic adventure story of Sir Ernest Shackleton aboard the ill-fated Endurance, and you’ll visit his grave at Grytviken to hoist a toast.

 With whales below, birds above, voyage towards the seventh continent.
 Head up to the Bridge to watch for icebergs and observe expert navigation at work as your skilled Captain and officers sail these historic waters.
 Each day your naturalists offer talks that add depth to your experience.